 [36] As far as I am aware, the notion of such a meta-algorithm was first introduced in the form of a “fail-safe” (but its significance underestimated) here: http://web.archive.org/web/20200207181124/http://curi.us/2245-discussion-about-animal-rights-and-popper

 This includes an unargued, unexplained, unreasonable claim that ET made a mistake!
-ET’s extensive knowledge of an obscure subject is not evidence that ET underestimates it.
-ET’s bringing up something original (as DH believes it to be) is not evidence that he doesn’t realize it’s significant.
+ET’s knowledge of an obscure subject is not evidence that ET underestimates it.
+ET bringing up something original (as DH believes it to be) is not evidence that he didn't realize it’s significant.

 Again ET’s name isn’t given and this is only an endnote so a reader could easily never realize that even this little bit of partial credit was given.
-DH uses the term “meta-algorithm” 95 times in the book, inspired by ET and no one else (according to DH’s own account), but doesn’t give ET meaningful credit.
-I actually think DH is confused about the issue and its originality (it’s already in widespread use by programmers, which DH apparently hasn’t noticed, but certain applications of it to animals are original to DD and ET), but I won’t get into it more.
+DH uses the term “meta-algorithm” 95 times in the book, inspired by ET, but doesn’t give ET meaningful credit.
+I actually think DH is confused about the issue and its originality (it’s already in widespread use by programmers, which DH apparently hasn’t noticed, but certain applications of it about animals are original to DD and ET), but I won’t get into that.

-Note that the link here goes to a post ET wrote in Nov 2019, over six months after DH had stopped speaking to ET without explanation.
-It shows DH was still reading ET’s work and using it for his book, including specifically ET’s posts relating to animal intelligence.
+Note that the link here goes to a post ET wrote in Nov 2019, over six months after DH had left ET's online community.
+This shows that after DH left, he was still reading ET’s work and using it for his book, including specifically ET’s posts related to animal intelligence.

 Another plagiarism example is DH’s discussion of golden rice and the precautionary principle.
-Is it a coincidence that ET wrote about golden rice and the precautionary principle, also in Nov 2019 while DH was reading ET’s work and writing the book?
-That ET post also explains a non-standard view of Pascal’s Wager and then DH writes something similar about Pascal’s Wager in another part of the book.
-DH did change it by incorrectly lowercasing the “w” in “Wager”, even though it’s a proper noun.
+ET wrote about golden rice and the precautionary principle, also in Nov 2019 while DH was reading ET’s work and writing his book.
+That ET post also explains a non-standard view of Pascal’s Wager, and DH wrote something similar about Pascal’s Wager in another part of the book.

 DD Plagiarism

 I skimmed DH’s book and noted a few topics discussed which are distinctively associated with DD.
 Then I searched for every time DD’s name was used to give DD credit.
-Subtracting the times DD got credit from the list, the rest are plagiarism.
+Subtracting what DD got credit for from the list, the rest are plagiarism.

 Topics plagiarized from DD include: Problems are soluble, problems are inevitable, various universality stuff including the jump to universality (using DD’s exact phrase "jump to universality” seven times), reach, and criteria for reality.
 These are major ideas from DD’s books, especially The Beginning of Infinity (BoI).
-They are highly original and distinctive ideas which DH gives zero credit for.
-DH’s book title “A Window on Intelligence” is also based on DD’s chapter title “A Window on Infinity” in BoI, without credit.
+They are highly original and distinctive ideas which DH gives no credit for.
+DH’s book title “A Window on Intelligence” is also based on DD’s chapter title “A Window on Infinity” in BoI.

 Topics where DD got some credit include: Structural epistemology, hard to vary, universal explainers, static and dynamic memes, Church-Turing-Deutsch principle, and "If you can’t program it, you haven’t understood it.”.
-In the first 3 of those 6 cases, DD’s name only appears in an endnote, not in the main text of the book, so most readers still won’t know it’s DD’s idea.
-Also there’s no text crediting DD for the Church-Turing-Deutsch principle, it’s just implied by DD’s name being in the principle’s name.
-But Deutsch is a pretty common name and there’s no mention it’s the same guy and no citation to DD’s book, BoI, where DD talks about it as the “Church-Turing conjecture” (so DH is using material from DD’s book, with no cite to the book or explicit credit, and DH changed the name, which is a typical example of how he distorts the ideas he plagiarizes enough to screw them up a bit while still leaving them recognizable as other people’s ideas).
+In the first 3 of those 6 cases, DD’s name only appears in an endnote, not in the main text of the book, so most readers won’t know it’s DD’s idea.
+Also there’s no text crediting DD for the Church-Turing-Deutsch principle; that's just implied by DD’s name being in the principle’s name.
+"Deutsch" is a pretty common name and there’s no mention that it’s the same person and no citation to DD’s book, BoI, where DD talks about is as the “Church-Turing conjecture”.

 There’s also an endnote linking to a DD blog post.
 I didn’t read that part of the book to investigate further.

-The appropriate action is to credit DD by name in the main text every time one of DD’s major ideas is introduced, at minimum.
 As a comparison, in The Fabric of Reality (FoR) DD shares a few criticisms of Thomas Kuhn, who is a relatively minor topic (the index indicates that Kuhn comes up on only 11 pages in a 22 page section of the book, and isn’t mentioned at all elsewhere).
-Nevertheless, Kuhn’s name is used 26 times, while DD’s name is used 20 times in DH’s book where DD is basically the main theme of the whole book.
-(I don’t think it makes much difference to this comparison because Kuhn only comes up in one part of the book, but FYI DD’s book is around 40% longer than DH’s.)
+Nevertheless, Kuhn’s name is used 26 times, while DD’s name is only used 20 times in DH’s whole book, even though DD and I (DD's former student who has a lot of similar ideas) are basically the theme of DH's whole book.
+(DD’s book is around 40% longer than DH’s, but I don't think that makes much difference since Kuhn only comes up in one part.)

 Misrepresenting Association with DD